-- (1) Should the conditions in § 15 be fulfilled, then the faculty issues a diploma for the doctoral examination which has been passed. - (2) 1The diploma confirms, in the German language, the successful doctorate and gives the title of the dissertation.
-2Further, it contains the grade of the dissertation in accordance with § 9 Para.
+- (1) Should the conditions in § 15 be fulfilled, then the faculty issues a diploma for the doctoral examination which has been passed. - (2) The diploma confirms, in the German language, the successful doctorate and gives the title of the dissertation.
+Further, it contains the grade of the dissertation in accordance with § 9 Para.
 6, the grade of the doctoral colloquium in accordance with 11 Para.
 5 and the overall grade in accordance with § 13 Para.
-2. 3The diploma is signed by the dean.

-- 4The date of issue is the date on which the colloquium was passed (as the final part of the examination). - (3) 1The diploma is handed over by the dean.
-2The handing-over of the diploma confirms the doctorate.
-3This gives the candidate the right to use the title "Doctor".
+2. The diploma is signed by the dean.
+The date of issue is the date on which the colloquium was passed (as the final part of the examination).
+The applicant also receives a copy of the diploma in English. - (3) The diploma is handed over by the dean.
+The handing-over of the diploma confirms the doctorate.
+This gives the candidate the right to use the title "Doctor".